puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 service for HTTPS.
 During the SSL handshake for a connection, certificates extracted from this file are presented to the client for the client's use in validating the server.
-This file may contain a single certificate or a chain of certificates starting with the end certificate, any intermediate CA certificates in reverse hierarchical order, and the root CA certificate, if available, last.
+This file may contain a single certificate or a chain of certificates ordered from the end certificate first to the most-root certificate last.
+For example, a certificate chain could contain:

+* An end certificate
+* An intermediate CA certificate with which the end certificate was issued
+* A root CA certificate with which the intermediate CA certificate was issued

+In the PEM file, the end certificate should appear first, the intermediate CA certificate should appear second, and the root CA certificate should appear last.

 If a chain is present, it is not required to be complete.
 If a path has been specified for the `ssl-cert-chain` setting, the server will construct the cert chain starting with the first certificate found in the `ssl-cert` PEM and followed by any certificates in the `ssl-cert-chain` PEM.
 In